Jguer/excaliosa/README.md

 # Excaliosa

+It's Excaliosa not Excaliosaaa.

-A Rust CLI tool that converts Excalidraw JSON diagrams to PNG images.
+A Rust CLI tool that converts Excalidraw JSON diagrams to PNG or SVG format.

-## Features

-- Converts Excalidraw JSON files to PNG format
-- Supports all major Excalidraw element types:
-  - Rectangles with optional rounded corners
-  - Diamonds
-  - Ellipses/Circles
-  - Lines and Arrows
-  - Text elements
-- Automatic canvas sizing with padding
-- Customizable output path
-- Comprehensive error handling

 ## Installation